AdamFehse/mapappv10/README.md

 We bring artists, researchers, and community members together with a shareable, social platform.
 (Engaging, I always forget engaging)

 Designed with multiplexing in mind.
-Native ES6 modules give me that modular developer experince.
-Performant across devices and connections and should be very browser compatible.
+Native ES6 modules give me the modular experience.
+Performant across devices and connections and should be browser compatible.

 No backend.
-No servers were hurt in mkaing this.
+No servers were hurt in making this.
-No build.
-All CDN.
+No build, all CDN.

 It was built for the Confluencenter for [Creative Inquiry at the University of Arizona] (https://confluencenter.arizona.edu/) with CORAZON and GitHub Pages.